excid3/noticed/README.md

 #### Handling Deleted Records

 If you create a notification but delete the associated record and forgot `has_noticed_notifications` on the model, the jobs for sending the notification will not be able to find the record when ActiveJob deserializes.
-You can discord the job on these errors by adding the following to `ApplicationJob`:
+You can discard the job on these errors by adding the following to `ApplicationJob`:

 ```ruby
 class ApplicationJob < ActiveJob::Base